helwy/tayar/README.md

 2. **What if I don't need RTL languages?**
 - Keeping the `rtl_locales` in the configuration file as an empty array will not use RTL layout for any language.
 You may also remove the `rtl` class check in the `app.blade.php` body element classes, but that is optional.

+3. **How can I make the cookie modal only appear for users in countries that require me to ask for consent?**
+- You are what is wrong with this world.

 ## Contact - التواصل